Overcoming a Swan Phobia (cygnophobia)

 Walking Dogs Near Swans

 As we touched upon at the start of the article, encounters with swans can be particularly challenging if you are walking a dog.
+Hundreds of swans and their young are brutally injured or killed by dogs.
 Here are some tips for better safety of both dog and swan:

 - Maintain a safe distance, especially during nesting season in the spring.